Early Grief

 You don't owe anyone anything.
 It’s OK to receive support yet also cushion yourself with the time and space to process it.

-Write if you can
+Write about them if you can

 Say their names